 Hulda Crooks put on her 25-pound backpack and headed out in the early morning to climb Mt.
 Whitney, a mountain reaching 14,505 feet (4421 m).
 She had climbed it 23 times before.
 According to reports, Hulda also claimed many other mountains, including San Gorgonio Mountain, at 11,503 feet (3506 m).
 She had climbed it 30 times and currently holds a record of climbing 97 peaks in total.

-However, the amazing aspect of the Hulda Crooks story is that she had climbed Mt.
-Whitney for the first time at the age of 66.
+However, the amazing aspect of Hulda Crooks’s story is that she climbed Mt.
+Whitney for the first time at age 66.
 And she is considered to be the oldest woman to climb Mt.
 Fuji at age 91.
-As a health educator at California’s Loma Linda University, Hulda lived a very long and healthy life and died at the age of 101 in 1997.
+As a health educator at California’s Loma Linda University, Hulda lived a very long and healthy life and died at 101 in 1997.

-Much of my active snowshoeing life started when I was in my early 40’s.
-But it recently dawned on me that during the first week of January 2020, I will turn 70 years of age.
+Much of my active snowshoeing life started in my early 40s.
+But as of the first week of January 2020, I turned 70.
 Yikes!
 Where has the time gone?
 They say time goes by when having fun.
 I must have been having a blast these last few decades.

-I have come to realize that turning 70 does not mean I need to curtail my snowshoeing activity.
-However, I do admit that I now snowshoe slower, I don’t go as far, and my muscles ache more.
+I have realized that being in my 70s does not mean I need to curtail my snowshoeing activity.
+However, I admit that I now snowshoe slower, I don’t go as far, and my muscles ache more.

-Snowshoeing authors Sally Edwards and Melissa McKenzie say that age is not a factor for snowshoeing and writes, “If you can walk, you can snowshoe.”
-As long as I can walk and know whether I’m coming and going, I will continue snowshoeing.
+Snowshoeing authors Sally Edwards and Melissa McKenzie say that age is not a factor in snowshoeing and writes, “If you can walk [or move], you can snowshoe.”
+So I will continue snowshoeing as long as I can walk and know whether I’m coming or going.
 And people 70 and beyond interested in the sport should also snowshoe.

 Why Seniors Should Snowshoe

 What are the reasons for senior citizens to participate in snowshoeing?
-The Outdoor Foundation’s 2018 Outdoor Recreation Participation Report noted from their key findings that “the biggest motivator for outdoor participation was getting exercise.”
-So let’s start there.
+The 2022 Outdoor Participation Trends Report noted from their key findings that senior participants 65 and older are the fastest growing age category since the COVID pandemic.

 The U.S. Department of Health and Human Services guidelines for older Americans recommend “150 minutes of moderate-intensity aerobic activity, 75 minutes of vigorous-intensity aerobic activity, or an equivalent combination of each per week.”